js216/CeNTREX/DAQ/README.md

 floating-point datapoints, where the first column is always the UNIX time of when the data was taken, offset by the time the run was begun.

-Ofsetting the time allows us to store the data as single-precision floats.
+Offsetting the time allows us to store the data as single-precision floats.
 These have ~7.2 decimal digits of precision; if we want timestamps to be specified down to 1 second of precision, a single run can be recorded for up to ~115 days.
 (Using double-precision floats would eliminate the need for the time offset, but